ioccc-src/winner/bugs.md

 sizes on different platforms.
-These tend to be required at the risk that sometimes the entry will not work for certain platforms, some of which might or might not be fixable; a good example where it was required to change and is okay is when [Cody Boone Ferguson](authors.html#Cody_Boone_Ferguson) fixed the segfault in macOS of [1989/paul](%%REPO_URL%%/1989/paul/paul.c): changing the `int *` to a `long *` was required and it works just as well with linux.
+These tend to be required at the risk that sometimes the entry will not work for certain platforms, some of which might or might not be fixable; a good example where it was required to change and is okay is the fix of the segfault in macOS of [1989/paul](%%REPO_URL%%/1989/paul/paul.c): changing the `int *` to a `long *` was required and it works just as well with linux.

 But even if they are fixable (which will likely be hard to do) it's almost certain that such code would be just as non-portable (importable ? :-) ).

 In rare cases they are valid.
-For instance Cody noticed in linux the following warning in [1985/applin](%%REPO_URL%%/1985/applin/applin.c) with gcc:
+For instance in linux the following warning in [1985/applin](%%REPO_URL%%/1985/applin/applin.c) with gcc:

 ```